stackadoc/technical-test-python/README.md

 All the code must be made with Python 3.

-You can't fork this project.
+Please, do not fork this project.
 You don't want to share your work with other candidates ;) Just send us the link to your github when you are done.

 ## I. Watson's Wine scraping
 Go to the Watson's Wine shop (https://www.watsonswine.com/) and download all the **champagne** offers (use the search input on the top left corner).
 For each offer, we need these fields: